joseio/GH-Site-CodeSimilarity/index.md

 ## Potential Applications of Tool:

-Let's say that we have a problem where the instructor asks students to write a method, `Puzzle` in C# to find the greatest element in an integer array using the **quick sort** algorithm.
+Let's say that we have a problem where the instructor asks students to write a method, `Puzzle` in C# to find the greatest element in an integer array by implementing the **quick sort** algorithm.
 The method takes in an integer array.
 Let's say the student submissions to the problem look like this:

-#### Submission one (correct)
+#### Submission one (completely correct)

 Let's say that one student submits a correct quick sort implementation: